SreeRaj-K0/Wazuh-DFIR-IRIS-Soc-Home-Lab-/README.md

 ![test](images/alert.png)

-We received lot's of  alerts from Wazuh in our DFIR-IRIS system.
+I've received lot's of  alerts from Wazuh in  DFIR-IRIS system.
 This is due to configuring the Wazuh OSSEC rules at level 3, resulting in a high volume of alerts.